skohub-io/skohub-pubsub/README.md

     $ npm start

-Start the publisher in another one, take a note of the address and port to provide a valid URL in the next step below:
+Start the publisher in another one, take a note of the $address and $port to provide a valid URL in the next step below:

     $ node src/publisher.js

 Start the subscriber in yet another one, providing a publisher URL as a topic:

-    $ node src/subscriber.js http://localhost:3000/hub http://127.0.0.1:51101/topic
+    $ node src/subscriber.js http://$address:$port/hub http://127.0.0.1:51101/topic

 Send a notification to the hub and see it logged by the subscriber: